-Applications that propose to engage in activities that are prohibited under AmeriCorps' statutes, regulations, or the terms and conditions of its awards are not eligible to receive AmeriCorps funding.
-In addition, grantees must certify that the activities under this grant comply with all applicable Executive Orders and do not include any activities promoting diversity, equity, and inclusion (DEI) that violate any applicable Federal anti-discrimination laws.
+Applications that propose to engage in activities that are prohibited under AmeriCorps' statutes, regulations, or the terms and conditions of its awards are not eligible to receive AmeriCorps grants.

-Note that under appropriations provisions annually enacted by Congress, if AmeriCorps is aware that any corporation has any unpaid federal tax liability lapsed; and that corporation is not eligible for an award under this Notice.
+Note that under appropriations provisions annually enacted by Congress, if AmeriCorps is aware that any corporation has any unpaid federal tax liability that corporation is not eligible for an award under this Notice.
 However, this exclusion will not apply to a corporation that a federal agency has considered for suspension or debarment and determined that suspension or debarment is not necessary to protect the interests of the federal government.

-- that has been assessed; - for which all judicial and administrative remedies have been exhausted or have

-• that is not being paid in a timely manner pursuant to an agreement with the authority responsible for collecting the tax liability;
+- that has been assessed; - for which all judicial and administrative remedies have been exhausted or have lapsed; and - that is not being paid in a timely manner pursuant to an agreement with the authority responsible for collecting the tax liability;